Isle of Arran: Villages

 Arran has several villages, mainly around the shoreline.
-Brodick (Old Norse: 'broad bay') is the site of the ferry terminal, several hotels, and the majority of shops.
+Brodick (old Norse: 'broad bay') is the site of the ferry terminal, several hotels, and the majority of shops.
 Brodick Castle is a seat of the Dukes of Hamilton.
-Lamlash, however, is the largest village on the island and in 2001 had a population of 1,010 compared to 621 for Brodick.
+Lamlash, however, is the largest village on the island and in 2001 had a population of 1,010 (1,100 mid-2020 est.) compared to 621 for Brodick.
 Other villages include Lochranza and Catacol in the north, Corrie in the north east, Blackwaterfoot and Kilmory in the south west, Kildonan in the south and Whiting Bay in the south east.

 Surrounding islands

 Arran has three smaller satellite islands: Holy Island lies to the east opposite Lamlash, Pladda is located off Arran's south coast and tiny Hamilton Isle lies just off Clauchlands Point 1.2 km north of Holy Island.
 Eilean na h-Àirde Bàine off the south west of Arran at Corriecravie is a skerry connected to Arran at low tide.
+Ailsa Craig is situated south east of Arran and on a clear day is visible from most of Arran's south coast.

 Other islands in the Firth of Clyde include Bute, Great Cumbrae and Inchmarnock.